How to Create a Wildflower Meadow

 How to create a wildflower meadow is a question I’m often asked, very happy to answer and indeed encourage!
 Small things in a garden can have a big impact and there is a growing awareness that by deliberately leaving an area to grow more freely is the best way to help wildlife.
 As added extra bonus the time spent on the maintenance of more natural gardens is less.

-How to create a wildflower meadow from seed?who to create a wildflower garden
+How to create a wildflower meadow from seed?

 The best way to create a wildflower garden is from seed.
 There are two ways to start.
 Either from scratch by sowing a mix of grass and flower seeds onto bare soil, preferably in the early autumn, or, sow wild-flower seeds in part of your lawn.
 Perennial wildflowers like a hard life and need impoverished soil low in nutrients.
 If the soil is too rich the you will get strong leaf growth but fewer flowers, so it’s best to grow a wildflower meadow in an area that hasn’t been heavily cultivated.
 If you are in a newly build garden you will probably find that your soil is very poor quality and surprisingly this could be ideal!
 Click here for more ideas on new build gardens.